CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage-V2.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and lab guide will be available in your web browser.

   ![Access Your VM and Lab Guide](../Media/labguide.png)